 • Practice proper safe lifting, handling, and transporting techniques

 Please report all accidents to the safety captain, mentor, and other captains in the area.

 In addition to following these rules, Red Storm emphasizes safety as a general part of working on the team.
 All team members who work in the shop are certified to do so, and we have a safety captain and assistant who remind people of these rules and are informed immediately of any incidents.
-Seven students and five mentors on the team are CPR, AED, and first-aid certified.
+Four students and five mentors on the team are CPR, AED, and first-aid certified.
 Thankfully, they have not had to use their skills due to the team’s focus on preventing accidents before they happen.

 FIRST‘s entire document on safety rules can be accessed here.